Grésin plaque

 The Grésin plaque (sometimes called the plaque du Broc) is a red terracotta tile discovered in France, featuring intermingled early Christian and Germanic pagan iconography.
 It has been dated to sometime before the 8th century CE.

 Provenance

 Jacques-Antoine Dulaure, discoverer of the Grésin plaque.

 The plaque was discovered in the commune of Le Broc, Puy-de-Dôme before 1830 by Jacques-Antoine Dulaure.
 It was supposedly among twenty which covered a tomb unearthed in Blanède, near Grésin.
-The plaque was thereafter in the possession of Maurice Girot, subprefect of Issoire; Pierre-Pardoux Mathieu, archaeologist and professor at Issoire; and Gustave Grange, an antique dealer from Clermont-Ferrand.
+Thereafter, the plaque was successively in the possession of Maurice Girot, subprefect of Issoire; Pierre-Pardoux Mathieu, archaeologist and professor at Issoire; and Gustave Grange, an antique dealer from Clermont-Ferrand.
 The plaque was donated to the Musée des Antiquités Nationales by Gustave Grange's grandson, Louis, in 1952.